k0sproject/k0s/docs/dual-stack.md

-# Dual-stack networking
+# Dual-stack Networking

-**Note:** Dual stack networking setup requires Calico or a custom CNI to be configured as the CNI provider.
+**Note:** Dual stack networking setup requires that you configure Calico or a custom CNI as the CNI provider.

-To enable dual-stack networking use the following k0s.yaml as an example.
-This settings will set up bundled calico cni, enable feature gates for the Kubernetes components and set up kubernetes-controller-manager.
+Use the following `k0s.yaml` as a template to enable dual-stack networking.
+This configuration will set up bundled calico CNI, enable feature gates for the Kubernetes components, and set up `kubernetes-controller-manager`.

 ```
 spec:
   network: